 “Do you know why I hired you?
 I always hire the same girl—stylish, slender, of course… worships the magazine.
 But so often they turn out to be—I don’t know, disappointing and, um… stupid.
 So you, with that impressive resume and the big speech about your so-called work ethic—I thought you would be different.
 I said to myself, go ahead.
 Take a chance.
 Hire the smart, fat girl.
 I had hope.
 My God, I lived on it.
 Anyway, you ended up disappointing me more than any of the other silly girls.” —Miranda Priestly

 We saved the best for last!
 The Devil Wears Prada, or D Wears P, as I like to call it, is an amazing film exploring all the dynamics of women in the workplace, especially the scary ones.
-But again, Miranda Priestley is a victim of being a powerful woman and people don’t know what to do with that.
-Her character is based on the always scary but completely brilliant Anna Wintour, Editor-in-chief of Vogue, and the similarities (from the office design to the soft-spoken commands) are amazing.
+But again, Miranda Priestley is a victim of her own powerful persona and people don’t know what to do with that.
+Her character is based on the always scary, but completely brilliant Anna Wintour, Editor-in-chief of Vogue, and the similarities (from the office design to the soft-spoken commands) are amazing.
 The beautiful fashion in the film helps, but really this film is all about women and their careers.
-We cannot wait until the sequel to the book the film was based on comes out this summer!

 What other movies would you add to this list?
 Share them in the comments!